 After finishing their posters, the interns hung them in the 70 Hall and took turns explaining their posters.
 This gave them valuable practice in explaining science in front of others.

-Later in March, Bay Area schools closed due to COVID-19.
+Later in March, Oakland Unified School District closed due to COVID-19.
 Earth Team moved meetings online, using Zoom.
 This program allows interns to speak to each other and continue working on environmental projects.

 After learning how to use Zoom, interns were introduced to a different way of communicating science.
 Instead of focusing primarily on communicating facts, interns learned how to write engaging stories about science.
 They learned from material adapted from a workshop run by UC Berkeley PhD student Sara ElShafie and Pixar.
 Interns learned how to use emotions and morals to make science more relatable to broad audiences.